Lawyer for couple feuding with Samaritan: Indictment likely

 TRENTON, N.J.
-(AP) — The attorney for a New Jersey couple under investigation after a good Samaritan accused them of helping themselves to some of the $400,000 in donations they raised says an indictment is likely.
+(AP) — A New Jersey couple under investigation after a good Samaritan accused them of dipping into some of the $400,000 in online donations they raised for him is likely to be indicted, their attorney said Monday.

-Ernest Badway represents Mark D’Amico and Katelyn McClure.
+Ernest Badway represents Mark D’Amico and Katelyn McClure in a civil case against Johnny Bobbitt.

-He said in a letter dated Thursday that one or both could be indicted by the Burlington County prosecutor.
-Badway says he and his firm would no longer represent the couple in a civil case against Johnny Bobbitt.
+The attorney said in a letter dated Thursday that one or both could be indicted by the Burlington County prosecutor and that he and his firm would no longer represent the couple in the lawsuit involving Bobbitt.

-Superior Court Judge Paula Dow agreed Monday to pause the case until December in light of last week’s raid on the couple’s home .
+Badway petitioned Superior Court Judge Paula Dow to pause the civil case in a letter Thursday, the same day authorities raided the couple’s home .

 Most Read Nation & World Stories